Vinay-1312/Computer-Vision/Mask Detection/README.md

 ### Project Structure
    The project directory is organised as follows:

-   -   mask_detection.py: The main script for real-time mask detection.
+   -   face.py: The main script for real-time mask detection.
    -   requirements.txt: A list of required Python packages.
    -   haarcascade_frontalface_default.xml: The Haar Cascade classifier XML file for face detection (included or downloadable).
-   -   models/: Directory for saving or loading CNN models.
    -   data/: Directory for your training dataset (if you wish to train your own model).
    -   test/: Directory for images used for testing mask detection.